Get

 To understand the breed better, we should explore what a Bloodhound’s sole purpose was in the beginning.
 A Bloodhound is a large scenthound that was specifically bred for hunting wild boar, deer, rabbits, and larger game.
 They have been elected since the Middle Ages to track people as well.

 This breed is a valuable scent hound, helping law enforcement for years.
-They have the ability to discern human scent over great distances, making them superior in their category.
+They can discern human scent over great distances, making them superior in their category.
 They have assisted police and task forces in tracking escaped prisoners, lost pets, thieves, poachers, and even missing people.

 Even though they can help track down virtually any human, they don’t have the same inclination to be aggressive or suspicious of them.
 So, you might mistake the breed’s intention for a dog that would be exceptional at guarding the home.